ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/fetching-data/pagination.md

 # Pagination defaults

-If we want to enforce consistent pagination defaults throughout our app, we can do so by setting the global `PagingOptions`.
+If we want to enforce consistent pagination defaults throughout our app, we can do so by modifying the global `PagingOptions`.

 ```csharp
 public class Startup